aaug1/shape_interactive/README.md

 2. **Dot Product**: Calculated using np.dot(A, B).
 A measure of how closely two vectors align in terms of direction.
 Equivalent to $a_xb_x + a_yb_y + a_zb_z$.
 Used here for matrix multiplication (skips transposition step for mxn mxn matrices) and for back-face culling.
 3. **Back-face culling**: Used to determine whether the triganle face of the shape was drawn.
 After determining the normal vector of the triangle face, calulated by choosing any point $v_0$ and using the dot product with the normal vector, N: $(v_0 - P) \cdot N \ge 0$, then cull.
 4. **Converting ranges**: The following equation was used to determine the range of colors to map the face to, based on its angle with the z-axis: $$new\_val = \frac{((old\_val - old\_min) * (new\_max - new\_min)}{old\_max - old\_min} + new\_min$$
+5. **Projection to screen space** Pygame has y axis naturally downwards, so to project onto screen space, we do the following conversion: $x,y --> x + WIDTH/2, -y + WIDTH/2$
-5. **Projection matrix**: a projection matrix is a square matrix that, when multiplied by vector, will project the points to a subspace.
+6. **Projection matrix**: a projection matrix is a square matrix that, when multiplied by vector, will project the points to a subspace.
 This implementation uses the following projection matrix to map 3D points to 2D:
    $$
    \begin{pmatrix}
    1 & 0 & 0 \\